dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 If we do the regular exploit plan for SEH, which is to find a "POP POP RET" gadget, we will jump and execute the NSEH, but this is pointless since we steal have not defeated __DEP__ and we will still need to execute something, this is a "stack pivot" gadget will help us.
 We just need to find a gadget that allows us to move the stack pointer to another area we control in our payload.

-At Offset 0x00011396, there's an "add  esp, 0xe10" I ended up using.
+After some exploration, at Offset 0x00011396, we'll find an "add  esp, 0xe10" I ended up using.
 We can create a payload to accomplish what's being discussed, like the one below.

 ```python
 buf = b""